30 of the Best Things to Do in Belize

 Kayaking Seven Miles of Caves by Headlamp!

-You may have heard about this fabulous one day river run, which descends for miles underground.
+Arguably the best one-day adventure in the country, this is a “must do” in Belize activity.
+You may have already heard about this fabulous one day river run, which descends for miles underground.
 The Caves Branch River is a unique waterway that flows through the karst foothill region of the Maya Mountains in central Belize.
 Its headwaters are deep underground in a cave, and after emerging it flows for 20-30 miles through rainforest before joining the larger Sibun River.
 During its course through the jungle it encounters numerous limestone hills, and instead of following a path around these obstacles it plunges through them in a series of caves, some of which are 2 miles long.
 The river passes through these caves with enough clearance to float through them.
 There are several companies that offer a small portion of this run in inner tubes, with a schedule that caters to the brief visit of cruise ship passengers.
 Slickrock Adventures employs kayaks to run the full stretch of caves, offering a very exciting and comfortable way to see these incredible underground wonders.
 This one-day trip is offered as part of a longer adventure tour: Belize Adventure Week.
 It is also offered as a one-day tour for groups of eight or more.
 Please see our Caves Branch page for more information on this special charter.

 The Best of the Two Big Islands in Belize